Identification and Estimation of Partial Effects in Nonlinear Semiparametric Panel Models: Proofs

-We now present a sequence of lemmas which are used to prove our two main theorems of Section \ref{sec:estimation}: Theorem \ref{thm:ASF} and Theorem \ref{thm:APE}.
+We now present a sequence of lemmas that are used to prove our two main theorems of Appendix \ref{sec:estimation2}: Theorem \ref{thm:ASF} and Theorem \ref{thm:APE}.
 When applied to matrices, let $\|\cdot\|$ denote the spectral norm.

 \begin{lemma}[Convergence of $S_N$] Suppose B\ref{assn:iid}--B\ref{assn:ASFrates} hold.
 Then,

 \end{lemma}

 \begin{proof}[Proof of Lemma \ref{lemma:lem1}] Select the same generic entry from matrices $S_N(z; \widehat\beta)$ and $S_N(z; \beta_0)$.
 These entries can respectively be written as